ErikHartman/bopep/bopep/design/README.md

 ## Basic Usage

-See `/bopep/examples/synthesis_example.py` for a complete usage example.
+See and run `/bopep/examples/design_example.py` for a complete usage example.